-Making Fastpass+ Magic Kingdom reservations can seem overwhelming because there are so many options.
-With a little planning and research you can be prepared for your Fastpass+ Magic Kingdom reservations and start having a magical Disney day.
+Making reservations for FastPass at Magic Kingdom can feel overwhelming because there are so many options.
+How do you know which attractions to choose?
+What rides have the longest wait times?
+What rides run out of FastPass quickly?
+With a little planning and research you can be prepared for your FastPass at Magic Kingdom reservations and start having a magical Disney day.

-FastPass+ is a reservations system for the attractions or entertainment options your family wants to do when visiting a Walt Disney World theme park.
-FastPass+ can help secure your must-do attractions and save your family time waiting in lines at the park.
-Read on for how to get started with FastPass+ and specifically how to use FastPass+ at Magic Kingdom
+FastPass is a reservations system for the attractions or entertainment options your family wants to do when visiting a Walt Disney World theme park.
+FastPass can help secure your must-do attractions and save your family time waiting in lines at the park.
+This post is going to show you exactly how to plan your FastPass at Magic Kingdom park.

 Walt Disney World has changed in the last 15 years and gone are the days of “just showing up”.
 I remember visiting as a child and we never had a plan.
 We arrived and did whatever we saw next.
 You can still tour the park this way but I always recommend being prepared.